khushipurwar83-tech/digital-literacy-project/task-4-email-etiquette/social-media-checklist.md

-# Social Media Do’s and Don’ts for College Students
+# Social Media Do’s and Dont's for College Students

 ### Do’s
 - Maintain a professional and respectful profile